rsksmart/ri-aggregation/docs/contract.md

 ## Deployment

-The contract must be deployed specifying the initial ("genesis") state root hash, appointing the **network governor** (see the "Governance" section), and linking the exit queue (see the "Cenosorship resistance" section).
+The contract must be deployed specifying the initial ("genesis") state root hash, appointing the **network governor** (see the "Governance" section), and linking the exit queue (see the "Censorship resistance" section).

 ## Governance

-Governance of the network will be excerised from a separate contract registered in the ZKSync contract as `networkGovernor`.
+Governance of the network will be exercised from a separate contract registered in the ZKSync contract as `networkGovernor`.
 It has the power to:

 - Change the set of validators.